kunlun531/Infomatica/README.md

-### Example:
+### Example 1:
-**Question 1:** What is a species of bird that was named by a person employed under his father between 1818 and 1824, whose wife was a British artist, and which has three subspecies and body length is generally no more than 6 inches?
+**Question:** What is a species of bird that was named by a person employed under his father between 1818 and 1824, whose wife was a British artist, and which has three subspecies and body length is generally no more than 6 inches?

 **Answer:** Russet sparrow

 <details>
   <summary>Tree Structure</summary>
 ```
 {
   "root": {